The ARENA Advisory Panel provides advice to support the development and selection of projects and initiatives for funding by ARENA.

 Dr Lovegrove has authored or co-authored more than 160 publications including 2 patents and 7 books, chapters and major public reports.
 He was the primary editor of the 2012 book “Concentrating Solar Power Technology” by Woodhead publishing UK.
 In 2012, he was a Member of the Australian Prime Minister’s Science, Engineering and Innovation Council, Expert Working Group on Climate Energy and Water Links.

-Professor Meredith is the recipient of numerous awards including the Premier of Queensland’s Sustainability Award (2013) and is widely recognised for his contributions to innovation and the promotion of renewable energy.
-He serves on several advisory bodies and boards including the Premier of Queensland’s Climate Change Council, the Australian Solar Thermal Research Initiative Advisory Board and the UK Ser Solar International Advisory Board.
-He currently also serves on the Queensland Government’s Renewable Energy Target Public Enquiry Expert Panel.
+His current research involves the development of new sustainable high-tech materials for applications such as optoelectronics and bioelectronics.
+Professor Meredith has published >200 papers and 28 patents, and is co-founder of several start-up companies including XeroCoat and Brisbane Materials Technology.
+He is the recipient of numerous awards including the Premier of Queensland’s Sustainability Award (2013) and is widely recognised for his contributions to innovation and the promotion of renewable energy.
+He serves on several advisory bodies and boards including the Queensland Renewable Energy Target Public Enquiry Expert Panel.

 Emeritus Professor Graham Morrison: Managing Director, Thermal Design